jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 Explanation of each attribute in Yelp and OpenWeatherMap and why certain attributes were eliminated in dataset.

-Data Dictionary - Yelp Restaurant Review Dataset
+Data Dictionary - Restaurant Review Dataset

-NAME | DATA TYPE | DESCRIPTION
+Name | Data Type | Description
 ------- | -------- | ---------
 date_id | string | Unique ID to map the restaurant review and weather information dataset id | string | Unique Yelp ID of this business.
 Example: '4kMBvIEWPxWkWKFN__8SxQ'